iltommi/qdb-documentation/source/reference/qdb_shell.rst

 .. _qdbsh_blob_put:
 .. option:: blob_put <alias> <content>

     Add a new Blob to the cluster.
 The Blob must not already exist.
-Aliases beginning with the string "qdb" are reserved and cannot be added to the cluster.

     :param alias: *(string)* the alias of the Blob
     :param content: *(string)* the content of the Blob